 Please note: The Chat Box is closed during the summer!

-Please check back soon for a finalized topic schedule!
+Please check back soon for Fall 2018 events!

 “My name is Morgan Shafer and I am a junior nursing student at Lake State.
 This school year I have had the amazing opportunity to be a Student First Mentor to four pre-nursing students.
 I was impacted and inspired by all of their hardworking and positive attitudes.
 I am so blessed to have had an opportunity to share my passion for my school to several new students helping them get adjusted in the transition from high school to college.
 I benefited in so many ways from this opportunity.
 It has a helped me meet new people whom I now call my friends.
 It has also helped me to enhance my time management skills as I balanced two small side jobs, extracurricular activities and nursing school.”